jkurs/HeartSpeaker/README.md

    > In the case of missing playwright browser binaries you will be prompted to install them.
 To proceed type in y, this should be short but once done will continue.

-   > Enter your Pulsoid Overlay URL
+   > Enter your Pulsoid Overlay URL or enter the number assoicated with a saved URL.
+URL's are saved in a text file when entered automatically the first time.
      → Must begin with: https://
      Example: https://pulsoid.net/widget/view/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx